Devansh1974/Devansh1974/README.md

 🚀 **Currently immersed in:**
 - 🔬 My **Capstone Project** – **StockBeacon** Pushing the boundaries of Finance and technology and solving Real world probem.
 - 🎯 Collaborating on **SkillBoost AI-Career Planner** – A project aimed at empowering career growth through AI-driven insights.
-- 💁 Making FOREVER-ECommerce Website - frontend & backend with Admin page. ([Check_GitHub](https://github.com/Devansh1974/e-commerce-forever))
+- 💁 Making FOREVER-Ecommerce Website - frontend & backend with Admin page. ([Check_GitHub](https://github.com/Devansh1974/e-commerce-forever))

 💡 **Explore my GitHub to Discover a variety of projects, including:**